 Lent 4 | SHOES

-TheN the [Lord] said, “Come no closer!
+Then the [Lord] said, “Come no closer!
 Remove the sandals from your feet, for the place on which you are standing is holy ground.”
 Exodus 3:35

-God, though, refuses to be boxed in by our expectations or designations.
+But God refuses to be boxed in by our expectations or designations.
 God speaks from the clouds and out of the burning bush.
 God uses everything from angels and donkeys to proclaim, instruct, and admonish us.
 God alone constitutes the holy.

 Questions for Reflection